stream-zero/shared-docs-source/fx/Developer_Guide/Secrets.md

 | context | Context of the secret.
 Possible values are `platform` and `project` |

 ## Create a new package

-Note that the package creation was presented in another submenu of the User Guide, so only the needed parameters will be filled in the package to showcase the Secrets functionality.
+Note that the package creation is presented in another submenu of the User Guide, so only the needed parameters will be filled in the package to showcase the Secrets functionality.

 1. Click on Executions in the left side menu and on Packages